rawmain/flyme-l861/README.md

 # flyme-l861
-Flyme 6.7.12.8IR (MM6.0) files for AMOI L861 (aka Stonex One / Santin Dante-Marconi)
+Flyme 6.7.12.15IR (MM6.0) files for AMOI L861 (aka Stonex One / Santin Dante-Marconi)

 # Pre-requirements

 1. This repo requires GIT >= 1.8.2 & GIT-LFS = check your git version & install/enable LFS.
 Instructions on https://github.com/git-lfs/git-lfs/wiki/Installation

 2. Once repo has been downloaded/cloned check that custom_app.sh & custom_jar_sh have 755 permissions.
 Otherwise fix them.

+3. Repo files have been already patched.
+Therefore, if You just want to build it, setup Flyme build environment (according to instructions below) and launch directly flyme fullota.

 --------